VelbazhdSoftwareLLC/FreeKlondike/README.md

 Card faces and deck 1 and 2 backs provided by http://www.jfitz.com/cards/

-Four Row Solitaire was created and programmed by Matt Stephen.
+Four Row Solitaire was created by Matt Stephen and programmed by Matt Stephen, Todor Balabanov,Konstantin Tsanov and Ventsislav Medarov.
+Graphics by Vanya Gyaurova, Plamena Popova,Hristiana Kalcheva and Yana Genova.
 This game is a mixture of FreeCell and normal (Klondike) Solitaire.
 You can modify this code in accordance with GPL v3.0.